aws-samples/busy-engineers-document-bucket/instructions/docs/add-the-encryption-sdk.md

 ### Step 1: Add the ESDK Dependency

-Look for `ADD-ESDK-START` comments to help orient yourself in the code.
+Look for `ADD-ESDK-START` comments in the code to help orient yourself.

 Start by adding the Encryption SDK dependency to the code.